 A diver can injure their ears during the initial descent (when pressure changes are greatest), or at any other time during the dive.
 Effective management of this risk requires that you develop keen ear-monitoring skills (situational awareness) and good technique.
 And since safety is always the primary objective on every dive, a diver must be prepared to abort a dive if they are unable to equalize fully.

-It's a painful experience for the unfortunate victim of an ear injury, with outcomes ranging from a mildly annoying weeklong feeling of fullness and dull hearing, through to punctured ear drums, bleeding ears, near drowning, and permanent damage.
+It's a painful experience for the unfortunate victim of an ear injury, with outcomes ranging from a mildly annoying weeklong feeling of fullness and dull hearing, through to punctured ear drums, bleeding ears, vertigo, vomiting, near drowning, and permanent damage.

 The following article is taken from the Divers Alert Network (DAN) website.
 We urge you to read it closely and practice the various techniques at home.
 And we urge you to check out DAN.
 Click on images to expand.